-1. Repeated course work may change a student's cumulative grade point average since the most recent grade received for a course will be used in this calculation.
+- 1. Repeated course work may change a student's cumulative grade point average since only the most recent grade received for a course will be used in this calculation. - 2.
+Repeated course work will be counted toward the attempted and completed credit hours for the term as well as the cumulative credit hours attempted.

-- 2. Repeated course work will be counted toward the number of credit hours attempted by a student. - 3.
-Repeated course work will not affect a student's cumulative credit hours completed. - 4.
+- 3. Repeated course work will not affect a student's cumulative credit hours completed if the course was successfully completed in a prior term.
+The course work will increase the student's cumulative credit hours completed if this is the first time the course has been successfully completed. - 4.
 A student may repeat a failed course until he/she passes the course or receives the grade necessary to meet the requirements for major/minor courses or other university academic policy requirements.
 If the student successfully completes a course and thereby meets university academic policy requirements, he/she may only repeat a course one more time in order to raise his/her GPA.
+This repeat will count as the only retake allowed for Title IV aid purposes, even if the student fails the class.